raul23/CompTIA-Security-SY0-601/README.rst

 Domains
 =======
-1. Threats, Attacks, and Vulnerabilities
+1. Attacks, Threats and Vulnerabilities
 2. Architecture and Design
 3. Implementation
 4. Operations and Incident Response
 5. Governance, Risk, and Compliance

+Each domain is then divided into objectives.
+CompTIA Security+ (SY0-601) has 35 exam objectives, compared to 37 on SY0-501.

 **Ref.:** [2]_